scribe-security/docs/docs/platforms/overview.md

 #### K8s BOM Options
 The option `--instance` specifies a unique Kubernetes instance string, with an empty string as the default.

-The option `--default_product_key_strategy` sets the strategy for overriding product keys, with "mapping" as the default in order to use the user provided mappings.
+The option `--default_product_key_strategy` sets the strategy for overriding product keys, with "mapping" as the default to use the user-provided mappings.
 Other options are:

 The option `--default_product_version_strategy` sets the strategy for overriding product versions.
-This option is ignored when specicyping the `--default_produc_key_strategy` as `mapping`.
+This option is ignored when specifying the `-`-default_produc_key_strategy` as `mapping`.

 The option `--scope.namespace` allows for specifying Kubernetes namespaces to include, with a default wildcard ["*"] for all namespaces.